stephentino/estimate_akm/README.md

 ## Overview of the code
 #### 0_simulate_data.R
  - Creates simulated data.
-The original data (the CEEDD) consists of several linkable files.
-I create simulated data that matches this structure.
-The simulated data are saved as separate files and then cleaned and merged later.
+I simulate worker level data, job level data, and firm level data, following the structure of the CEEDD.

 #### 1_prepare_data.R
--
+- Cleans and merges the different datasets to create the matched employer-employee dataset used to estimate the AKM model.